 The decision was made for the Shopware CE with tailored B2B extensions.
 Customer-specific prices are synchronized via a SAP middleware and displayed in the store through a custom plugin.
 The order workflow was implemented with the Flow Builder and a custom Flow Action for the approval logic.
 The PIM system delivers product data via REST API directly to the store.

-The result after six months of live operation: order processing accelerated by **60%**, the self-service share rose to **78%** of total orders and the error rate for order entries dropped below **1%**.
-The total cost of ownership was **35% below** the previously evaluated proprietary SaaS alternative – primarily due to the elimination of license costs and flexibility in hosting choice.
+The result after six months of live operation: order processing accelerated by 60% (project experience), the self-service share rose to 78% (project experience) of total orders and the error rate for order entries dropped below 1% (project experience).
+The total cost of ownership was 35% (project experience) below the previously evaluated proprietary SaaS alternative – primarily due to the elimination of license costs and flexibility in hosting choice.

 Extension Strategies for Growing B2B Requirements

 The strength of open source is particularly evident with growing requirements.
 New functions can be incrementally added as plugins without modifying the core system.
-Shopware follows the approach of **Decoration over Overwrite**: existing services are extended through plugins, not replaced.
-This makes core system updates easier and reduces conflicts between extensions.
+Shopware follows the approach of Decoration over Overwrite: existing services are extended through plugins, not replaced.
+This makes core system updates easier and reduces conflicts between different extensions.
+For B2B merchants, this concretely means: a quick-order plugin introduced today remains functional even after three major core system updates.

 For B2B stores, a modular extension approach has proven effective.
-Instead of developing a monolithic B2B plugin, individual functional modules are implemented as separate plugins: one module for quick order lists, one for the company account, one for [quote requests](/en/services/).
+Instead of developing a monolithic B2B plugin, individual functional modules are implemented as separate plugins: one module for quick order lists, one for the company account, one for quote requests.
 Each module can be independently activated, updated and tested.
-This architecture scales with the company's requirements.
+This architecture scales with the company's requirements and enables incremental expansion aligned with actual business needs, rather than implementing features upfront that are only needed later.

 - Phase 1 (Base Store): Product catalog, customer group pricing, standard checkout, basic ERP connection